ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 47 .
 How to set a default parameter value ?

  If you are coming from python/c# you might be using default value for function parameter incase value(formal parameter) has not been passed.
-For Instance :
+For instance :

 ```python
 // Define sentEmail function